BhaswatiRoy/dummyreadme/docasyncapi.md

 git clone https://github.com/<username>/website/
 ```

-4. Check if NPM Package is already installed on your local computer
+4. Check if NPM Package is already installed on your local computer.
+If it shows details details of the package then the NPM package is already installed.
+   Otherwise you can install [NPM Package](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 ```bash
 npm
 ```
-   If it shows details details of the package then the NPM package is already installed.
-   Otherwise you can install [NPM Package](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)

 3. Navigate to the website directory.